 US Pwr Phy Opt PJM-W Peak EPXXX Jul01 USD/MWh

-A US Power Transaction with Enron Power Marketing, Inc., under which the Put Option Buyer has the right, but not the obligation, to elect to schedule and deliver, and the Put Option Seller would have the obligation to schedule, receive and pay for at the Strike Price, a quantity of firm energy equal to the Hourly Quantity for each applicable hour during the term.
-The Strike Price shall be as submitted by Counterparty on the Website.
-As consideration for this right, the Put Option Buyer shall be required to pay to the Put Option Seller the Premium which shall be equal to the product of (i) The Payment Date for the Premium shall be within two (2) business days of the Transaction Date.
+A US Power Transaction with Enron Power Marketing, Inc., under which the Put Option Buyer has the right, but not the obligation, to elect on the Exercise Date to schedule and deliver, and the Put Option Seller would have the obligation to schedule, receive and pay for at the Strike Price, a quantity of firm energy equal to the Contract Capacity in respect of each applicable hour during the term of the Transaction.
+The Contract Capacity shall be the volume submitted by Counterparty via EnronOnline.
+The Strike Price shall be as set forth in the Product description on the Website.
+As consideration for this right, the Put Option Buyer shall be required to pay to the Put Option Seller the Premium which shall be equal to the product of (i) the price submitted by Counterparty via EnronOnline, multiplied by (ii) the total number of hours during the term of the transaction (the Hourly Quantity), multiplied by (iii) the Contract Capacity.
+The Payment Date for the Premium shall be within two (2) business days of the Transaction Date.
 In order to exercise the Put Option, the Put Option Buyer shall provide telephonic notice to the Put Option Seller prior to ___________ (Central Daylight Time) on the Exercise Date.
 The Exercise Date shall be the second penultimate NERC business day of the month prior to the month in which the term commences.
+The Option style and type shall be a European Put, ("EP").

+The transaction is for the applicable hours as set forth herein on each Delivery Day for the Effective Date 01 Jul 2002 to the Termination Date 31 Jul 2002.

+The transaction is for delivery or receipt of energy at the PJM Western Hub.

+The price is quoted in US Dollars per unit of volume, which will be the Contractual Currency.
+The unit of measure against which the price is quoted shall be megawatt-hours (MWh) and the quantity shown shall be in MW's delivered in each applicable hour for the duration of the Transaction (the "Hourly Quantity').

+The transaction is for on-peak ("Peak") hours on each Delivery Day beginning with the hour ending 0800 (7:00 am) and concluding with the hour ending 2300 (11:00 pm) Eastern Prevailing Time.
+"Delivery Day" means a day during the term of the transaction that is a Monday, Tuesday, Wednesday, Thursday, or Friday, excluding any day that is a NERC holiday.